Kf637/Discord-Webhook-Deletion/README.md

 - The script can only delete Discord webhooks.
 It will not work with other types of webhooks.

+## How does it work?

+- This script works by interacting with the Discord API.
+It uses the provided Webhook ID and Token to authenticate and identify the webhook to be deleted.
+Once identified, it sends a DELETE request to the Discord API to remove the webhook.
+Importantly, this script can be used by anyone as it does not require a Discord account token.

 ## License

 This script is licensed under the MIT License.
 Feel free to use, modify and distribute it as you see fit.